 Speed is one of the most important qualities for contemporary consumers.
 When it comes to customer service, response time may be one of the first indicators people have of how promptly you can act.

-Response time is how long it takes for your business to reply to a customer.
-The time for an initial response can be especially important, but really, any time a customer has a request or query, they’ll want you to be on it fast.
+Response time is how long it takes for your business to reply to customer queries.
+The time for an initial response can be especially important.
+But really, any time a customer has a request or query, they’ll want you to be on it fast.

-Once a service provider is working with you, it’s useful to examine average response time across different channels, processes or points of contact.
+Once you have an outsourcing partner, it’s useful to examine the average response time across different channels, processes, or points of contact.
 For instance, if you’re doing well with live chat support but not email or your support ticketing system, you’ll know which parts of your customer service to attend to.

 First Contact Resolution

 First contact resolution (FCR) is a case in which a customer service representative solves a customer’s problem or addresses their concern in the first contact.
-As an indicator of service quality, compare the number of times you manage FCR to the total number of times customers contact you.
+As an indicator of the level of service, compare the number of times you manage FCR to the total number of times customers contact you.

-Issue resolution can be measured both internally and externally: the former through CSRs’ own task tracking, and the latter through post-contact surveys.
-The former is, of course, easier to manage, but the latter gives you a good idea of customers’ opinions of your resolutions standards.
+Issue resolution can be measured both internally and externally: the former through CSRs’ own task tracking and the latter through post-contact surveys.
+The former is, of course, easier to manage, but the latter gives you a good idea of customers’ opinions of your resolution standards.

-Finding a service provider with a good proportion of FCR is a good sign, though maintaining that rate will also depend on your own processes and instructions for issue resolution.
-Better yet if you can find one that measures FCR both internally and externally.
+Finding customer service providers with good FCR rates is a promising sign.
+However, maintaining that rate will also depend on your own processes and instructions for issue resolution.
+Better yet, if you can find one that measures FCR both internally and externally.

 Handling Time and Efficiency

 Handling time refers to how long a customer spends engaged with your CSRs until their issue is resolved.
-Note that average handling time (AHT) includes time the customer spends waiting, whether that’s between email responses, or when put on hold during a call.
+Note that average handling time (AHT) includes time the customer spends waiting, whether that’s between email responses or when put on hold during phone calls.